Aldford

 within the remaining wide ramparts and wet ditches of a rectangular bailey.
 Excavations

-on the flat-top motte, found the foundations of a possible shell keep, flanked by a D-shaped tower.
+on the flat-top motte found the stone foundations of a shell keep, flanked by a D-shaped tower.
 3 miles west is Pulford Castle and

 9 miles east is Beeston Castle.